Where 'Split' fits in the Shyamalaniverse (spoilers!)

 If this were any other director we might accept these moments and be on our way, but this is M. Night Shyamalan we're talking about.
 We won't be satisfied until the rug is well and truly yanked from under us and we're left flat on our backs, mouths agape amid the spilled popcorn and suspiciously sticky carpeting.

 No, that's not it either.
-A lady is wondering aloud, "Isn't this just like that other M Night Shyamalan movie from sixteen years ago that wasn't as good as 'The Sixth Sense'?"
-And then Bruce Willis, actual Bruce Willis, appears and informs exposition lady that yes, this is exactly like that other M Night Shyamalan movie from sixteen years ago that wasn't 'The Sixth Sense".
+A lady is wondering aloud, "Isn't this just like that other M. Night Shyamalan movie from 16 years ago that wasn't as good as 'The Sixth Sense'?"
+And then Bruce Willis, actual Bruce Willis, appears and informs exposition lady that yes, this is exactly like that other M. Night Shyamalan movie from 16 years ago that wasn't 'The Sixth Sense".

 Specifically, you were watching a superhero movie set in the Shyamalaniverse.